Rafayjiwani/XOR-Linked-List/README.md

 # Instruction:
 The user should copy the code in the compilers with respect to thier Programming Languages and run the code by adding values in it

-for C++ Code Direct Execution Click Link : https://onlinegdb.com/rkHk0Hs-I
+for C++ Code Direct Execution Click this Link : https://onlinegdb.com/rkHk0Hs-I for C Code Direct Execution Click this Link : https://onlinegdb.com/Skd818iWU

 # Project Members :
 1) Abdul Rafay